Did You Know Dirt and Neglect Are the Top Causes of Heating and Cooling System Inefficiency and Failure?

 - Check your central air conditioners refrigerant charge and adjust it if necessary to make sure it meets manufacturer specifications.
 Too much or too little refrigerant charge can damage the compressor, reducing the life of your equipment and increasing costs.

 - Clean and adjust blower components to provide proper system airflow.
 Proper airflow over the indoor coil is necessary for efficient equipment operation and reliability.

-Now is the perfect time of year to make sure your heating and cooling equipment is running at peak performance with our annual maintenance and tune up.
+Now is the perfect time of year to be sure your heating and cooling equipment is running at peak performance with our annual maintenance and tune-up.

-Choose between Standard Maintenance – one yearly visit or Premium Maintenance – two yearly visits.
+Choose between Standard Maintenance with one yearly visit—or Premium Maintenance with two yearly visits.